Who Is Behind The Mask?

 - Enjoy the creative process of self-expression.

-- Resist the temptation to be perfect when trying to make a mask representative of themselves.
+- Resist the temptation to be perfect when trying to make a mask that is representative of themselves.

 - Pieces of canvas or squares of mirror